CUCyber/cuctf-2019-challenges/trivia/README.md

 ## Question 8

-Q: What service did Paige Thompson exploit in the Capital One breach?
+Q: What cloud provider did Paige Thompson exploit in the recent Capital One breach?

 A: aws